scholarworks/sipity/README.md

 Find out more about [Sipity's Services](https://github.com/ndlib/sipity/blob/master/app/services/sipity/services.rb)

-### StateMachines
+### Validators

-Responsible for the enforcement of proper state transitions on objects.
+Because we have a need for custom validation.

 ### Models